91ɫƵ

 Meet our Adolescent Medicine Fellowship Program Director

-Susan Jay, MD, is a professor and the director of our fellowship program in Milwaukee.
+Susan Jay, MD, is a professor and the director of the Adolescent Medicine fellowship program at 91ɫƵ in Milwaukee.

 Meet our Adolescent Medicine EDO Medical Director

-Margaret Thew, RN, DNP, is the Medical Director for our Eating Disorder Program.
+Margaret Thew, DNP, is the Medical Director for Eating Disorders at 91ɫƵ in Milwaukee.

 As a fellow, you will...

-• Work with different faculty to develop a well-rounded and unique scholarly project for publication and presentation at a national conference.
+• Work with faculty mentors to develop a well-rounded and unique scholarly project for publication and presentation at a national conference.

 About Our Program